 Maclean first exhibited at the Zabludowicz Collection in 2014 with a solo exhibition as part of our Invites programme, and now returns for the 2018 Annual Commission show.
-At its centre is a new Zabludowicz Collection commission using Virtual Reality technology, the artist’s first piece in the medium made in collaboration with Werkflow, a London-based digital arts studio.
-An interactive experience set in a dystopian urban British landscape of manic tourist merchandise, it reflects on societal unease and violence, and the mistrust inherent in a culture of voracious documentation, self-performance and voyeurism.
+At its centre is I’m Terribly Sorry, a new Zabludowicz Collection commission in virtual reality, the artist’s first piece in the medium, made in collaboration with Werkflow.
+An interactive experience set in a dystopian urban British landscape of manic tourist merchandise, it reflects on societal unease and misunderstanding in a culture of voracious documentation, self-performance and voyeurism.

 Spite Your Face, 2017, the film with which Maclean represented Scotland at the 57th Venice Biennale, will be presented in the Main Hall.
 Referencing the Italian folktale The Adventures of Pinocchio, it was made in the context of significant changes in the political climate in the UK and abroad, in particular the divisive campaigns in the lead up to the Brexit vote and the US Presidential election – events central to heralding a new post-truth era.